MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 ## Onsite deployment phase
 To deploy Azure Stack, an onsite engineer from your hardware solution provider will need to be present to kick off the deployment.
 To ensure a successful deployment, ensure that all information provided through the deployment worksheet hasn't changed.

-The following is what you should expect from the onsite engineer during the deployment experience:
+The following checks are what you should expect from the onsite engineer during the deployment experience:

 - Check all the cabling and border connectivity to ensure the solution is properly put together and meets your requirements.
 - Configure the solution HLH (Hardware Lifecycle Host), if present.